begilbert-sys/Mini-Crossword-Generator/README.md

     **ACROSS**: COR**D**, COR**E**, COR**K**, COR**N**, COR**P**,

-    Note that if there is no set to choose from because the square is adjacent to a border, then the set would consist of every letter in the alphabet.
+    (Note that if there is no set to choose from because the square is adjacent to a border, then the set would consist of every letter in the alphabet).

 2. The square takes the intersection of these two sets: